chrisnoonan98675/site/xl-release/how-to/migrate-to-7.5.0.markdown

 /opt/xl-release-7.0.1-server/$ /opt/xl-release-sql-migrator-7.5.0/bin/xl-release-sql-migrator
 ```

-The source server does not need to be running.
+The source server must not need to be running.
 The migrator does not alter the repository of the source server.
 However, we recommend to make a backup of the production server and run the migrator from the backup directory.

 Note that the you don't need to specify the installation directory of the **target** server.
 Configuring the database location is sufficient.